cladular/terraform-azure-confidential-ledger/README.md

-# Setting up ConsenSys's Quorum Key Manager on Azure
+# Easily Terraforming & Interacting with an Azure Confidential Ledger
 This repository contains the scripts disscused in the article [Easily Terraforming & Interacting with an Azure Confidential Ledger](https://medium.com/microsoftazure/easily-terraforming-interacting-with-an-azure-confidential-ledger-374c75a582b).